Mound Bayou, Mississippi: Primary and secondary schools

 The city of Mound Bayou is served by the North Bolivar Consolidated School District, which operates I.T.
 Montgomery Elementary School in Mound Bayou and Northside High School in Shelby.
 The elementary school is named after Mound Bayou cofounder Isaiah T. Montgomery.

 From its earliest years, Mound Bayou has struggled with inadequate educational infrastructure.
 According to a 1915 report in the Cincinnati Labor Advocate, Mound Bayou's school was attended by more than 300 students who were forced to make use of equipment held to be "inadequate for 50 pupils".
 Teachers at the school were "poorly paid" and the school year limited to only five months.

-St. Gabriel Mission School in Mound Bayou was of the Roman Catholic Diocese of Jackson (formerly Roman Catholic Diocese of Natchez and Roman Catholic Diocese of Jackson-Natchez).
-It opened as a K-8 school on September 7, 1954.
-The high school opened in 1958.
-In 1961 the high school closed.
+St. Gabriel Mission School in Mound Bayou was part of the Roman Catholic Diocese of Jackson, which was formerly the Roman Catholic Diocese of Natchez and Roman Catholic Diocese of Jackson-Natchez.
+The school opened as a K-8 facility on September 7, 1954.
+The high school opened in 1958 but closed in 1961.
 Its non-preschool grades ended in 1994 when it was converted into a preschool.
 The preschool closed in 2001.

 On July 1, 2014, the North Bolivar School District consolidated with the Mound Bayou Public School District to form the North Bolivar Consolidated School District.
 John F. Kennedy Memorial High School in Mound Bayou, formerly the secondary school of the Mound Bayou district, closed in 2018.